 This refers to wireless local area networks (WLANs), a technology based on IEEE 802.11 specifications.
 It enables patrons, using compatible computers and handheld devices to connect wirelessly to the internet.
 This is intended to refer only to internal connections and is not to be confused with how the library receives internet access to the building from any external wireless connection such as from satellite, microwave, cellular, spread spectrum, or laser technologies.
 WIRELESS WAN CONNECTIONS:

 This is the count of computers accessing the internet via Wireless WAN (Wide Area Network) Connections.
 For example: satellite, microwave, cellular, spread spectrum, or laser technologies.
 It does not include internal wireless LAN (Local Area Network) connections.
-See: Telecommunication Connections, WiFi

-XDSL CONNECTIONS:

-This is the count of computers accessing the internet via xDSL connections.
-See: Telecommunication Connections

-YOUNG ADULT LIBRARY PROGRAM(S) [ATTENDANCE]:

-Any planned event, sponsored by the library, for which the primary audience is young adults (12 through 18 years, including 18 year olds) and which introduces the group of young adults attending to any of the broad range of library services or activities for young adults or which directly provides information to participants.
+See: Internet Connectivity, Wi-Fi XDSL CONNECTIONS: This is the count of computers accessing the internet via xDSL connections.
+See: Internet Connectivity YOUNG ADULT LIBRARY PROGRAM(S) [ATTENDANCE]: Any planned event, sponsored by the library, for which the primary audience is young adults (12 through 18 years, including 18 year olds) and which introduces the group of young adults attending to any of the broad range of library services or activities for young adults or which directly provides information to participants.
+Young adult programs may cover use of the library, library services, or library tours.
+Yound adult programs may also provide cultural, recreational, or education information, often designed to meet a specific social need.
 Examples of these types of programs include book clubs and summer reading events.
 ATTENDANCE is the count of the audience at all programs, sponsored by the library, for which the primary audience is young adults (12 through 18 years, including 18 year olds).
 This includes children and adults who attend programs intended primarily for young adults.
 See: Library Programs, Children's Library Programs, Adult Library Programs